AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_version.html.markdown

 The following arguments are supported:

 * `target_version` - (Optional) The release version number to which the controller will be upgraded to.
-If not specified, it automatically will be upgraded to the latest release.
+If not specified, it will not upgrade.
+If set to "latest", it will be upgraded to the latest release.
 Please look at https://docs.aviatrix.com/HowTos/inline_upgrade.html for more information.

 The following arguments are computed - please do not edit in the resource file: